rust-lang/rust/doc/tutorial-borrowed-ptr.md

 ~~~

 Applying `&` to an rvalue (non-assignable location) is just a convenient
-shorthand for creating a temporary and taking its address:
+shorthand for creating a temporary and taking its address.
+A more verbose
+way to write the same code is:

 ~~~
 # struct Point {x: float, y: float}